xens/squid-url-filtering/README.md

 # Todo

 * check if we can redirect to an error page for un-authorized HTTPS sites (instead of a 403).
+* add default to do proper logging and caching